Eye injuries: prevention

 Look at your exercise program in terms of FIT - Frequency, Intensity and Time.
 Only one of these should be increased each week.

-Injuries to the cornea are common, and may include abrasions and foreign bodies.
-Find out more about the causes, symptoms, diagnosis, treatment and prevention of corneal injuries.
+Injuries to the cornea are common, and include abrasions and foreign bodies.
+Find out more about their symptoms, diagnosis, and treatment.

 Poisoning is a common cause of hospital admissions for adults and children, and common household medicines are the leading cause of poisoning.
 Find out more about poisonings.

 A cataract is a clouding of the normally clear lens in the eye, which interferes with vision.
 Cataracts are common in older people and can be treated with cataract surgery.

 Dry eyes and irritation

 Dry eye includes dry or watery eyes and eye irritation.
 Dry eye occurs in people who produce fewer or lower quality tears.
 Find out what products are available for dry eyes and eye irritation.